bengrunfeld/study-notes/python.md

 All variables found outside of the innermost scope are read-only (an attempt to write to such a variable will simply create a new local variable in the innermost scope, leaving the identically named outer variable unchanged).
 ##Intro to Classes
 The simplest form of class definition looks like this:	class ClassName:	    <statement-1>	    .	    <statement-N>
-Class definitions, like function definitions (def statements) must be executed before they have any effect.
+Class definitions, like function definitions (`def` statements) must be executed before they have any effect.

 ##Class Objects

 When a class definition is left normally (via the end), a class object is created.
-This is basically a wrapper around the contents of the namespace created by the class definition
+This is basically a wrapper around the contents of the namespace created by the class definition.
 Class objects support two kinds of operations: attribute references and instantiation.
 Attribute references use the standard syntax used for all attribute references in Python: `obj.name`.
 So with: class MyClass:		"""A simple example class""" 		i = 12345		def f(self):			return ’hello world’`MyClass.i` and `MyClass.f` are valid attribute references, returning an integer and a function object.
 Class attributes can also be assigned to, so you can change the value of `MyClass.i` by assignment.
 `__doc__` is also a valid attribute, returning the docstring belonging to the class: "A simple example class".
 Class instantiation uses function notation.
 Just pretend that the class object is a parameterless function that returns a new instance of the class.
 E.g.